The TTL and ORIGIN directives in the zone file

 - If you use a single character @, DNS uses the value of the $ORIGIN directive.

 The $ORIGIN directive defines the domain or zone name.
 You can use it anywhere in the zone file.
-DNS uses it to convert all relative names that come after it into FQDN names.
-In the zone file, all names that do not end with a dot are considered relative names.
+DNS uses it to convert all relative names appearing after it into FQDN names.
+The zone file considers all names that do not end with a dot as relative names.
 An FQDN (fully qualified domain name) ends with a dot and denotes the complete name.
+The following image shows how the DNS service uses the $ORIGIN directive's value to convert relative names into FQDN names.

 The following examples show how DNS processes this directive.